 “Okay, but nothing too crazy like in that Tom Hanks movie.”

-“No transvestites, no farm animals on drugs, I promise,” Randy said then let go of Jason.
+“No cross dressers, no farm animals on drugs, I promise,” Randy said then let go of Jason.
 “You know, we haven’t even hit our prime yet, we’re only twenty two.”

 “I’m twenty three.”